davidsday/go-tdd/README.txt

 me, I don't want my tools reporting these situations as "[SUCCESS]".
-So in go-tdd I have incorporated a "Yellow Bar", message for situations which are not directly due to a failing test but which the developer should be aware of, as described above, thus providing that "marginally better go test experience" I mentioned above.
+So in go-tdd I have incorporated a "Yellow Bar", message for situations which are not directly due to a failing test but which the developer should be aware of, thus providing that "marginally better go test experience" I mentioned above.

 To accomplish this, go-tdd provides its own go test parser, written in golang, somewhat simpler than vim-go's and synchronous instead of